oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

 3. Create a Repository class

-   Create a ThingRepository class to read and write Thing database data:
+   Create a ThingRepository class to read and write data into the database table named Thing:

+   Create *repository* folder under *src/main/java/example/basedb*

-   Download the repository class *ThingRepository.java* from [**This Link**](./files/ThingRepository.java) and copy on this directory *src/main/java/example/basedb/repository/MyTableRepository.java*
+   Download the repository class *ThingRepository.java* from [**This Link**](./files/ThingRepository.java) and copy on this directory *src/main/java/example/basedb/repository/ThingRepository.java*

        ```